-David Darlow to Star in Chicago Shakespeare Theater's JULIUS CAESAR; Full Cast Announced!
+David Darlow Stars in Chicago Shakespeare Theater's JULIUS CAESAR, Now thru 3/24

 British director Jonathan Munby makes his Chicago debut following his celebrated work in the UK at the Donmar Warehouse (The Prince of Homburg, Life Is a Dream), Shakespeare's Globe (A Midsummer Night's Dream) and Royal Shakespeare Company (The Canterbury Tales, Madness in Valencia).
 US credits include The Recommendation (The Old Globe, San Diego), The Winter's Tale (Guthrie Theater, Minneapolis) and The Dog in the Manger (Shakespeare Theatre Company, Washington, DC), for which he was nominated for the Outstanding Director Helen Hayes Award.
 In a modern staging of Shakespeare's political thriller, Munby envisions Julius Caesar through the lens of contemporary culture, drawing striking parallels with today's political landscape.
 On the heels of the recent presidential inauguration, Munby poses the questions: What are the consequences of power?
 What transpires when you take away the structure?
 What happens next?